inmotionsoftware/ims-json/README.md

 internalized.
 This means that we do not store duplicate string values.
 If a string or key shows up more than once within a document (which is very typical of json) we store it once and then share a reference to it for all subsequent duplicate strings.
-There is some overhead with this as we used a hashtable to store all strings, but this is typical of most json libraries and counterintuitively actually improves performance as it reduces allocations.
+There is some overhead with this as we use a hashtable to store the strings, but this is typical of most json libraries and counterintuitively actually improves performance as it reduces the overall allocation count.

 --------------------------------------------------------------------------------
 ## Performance Comparisions